jhpyle/docassemble/_docs/interviews.md

 There is a [Drupal module] and a [WordPress plugin] for embedding interviews using an [iframe].

+When embedding using an [iframe], set the [`allow embedding`] directive in the [Configuration] to `True`.
+When you do this, **docassemble** will refrain from setting the `X-Frame-Options` header to `SAMEORIGIN` (which would otherwise tell the browser not to show the [iframe]).
+In addition, this will cause a flag on the cookies to be set so that cross-site cookie sharing is allowed.

 Web browsers are generally permissive about allowing [iframe]s even when the host domain and [iframe] domain are different.
 However, some browsers, such as Safari, might block the content because of [Cross-Origin Resource Sharing] concerns.

-If you set the [`allow embedding`] directive in the [Configuration] to `True`, then a flag on the cookies will be set so that cross-site cookie sharing is allowed.

-If this doesn't solve the problem, you may want to configure your **docassemble** site so that it runs on the same domain as your host site.
-You can do this if you can configure the host site to use a proxy.
-For instructions on how to do this, see the subsection on [installing on a machine already using a web server].
-Unfortunately, this is a fairly complex set-up, and it may not be possible to configure this set-up on all sites.

 It may also help to set [`cross site domains`] in your [Configuration] to include the protocol and domain of the host site.
 For example: